 - Nintendo Hard: Even on the Console setting, the second lowest handling setting, getting first place in a race isn't easy.

-- Nitro Boost: The battery pickup, which speeds up your car for a bit.
+- Nitro Boost: The battery pickup, which speeds up your car and increases their grip for about ten seconds.

 - Oil Slick: One of the powerups.